Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 You can even create Skype videos and generate your free unique link with one click, share it with participants and enjoy effortless meetings with Skype.

-There are many wonderful Skype features you can use in your video conference like the record your call and save it for later review which helps you focus and engage in your online meeting without any distractions.
+You can use many Skype features in your video conference, like recording your call and saving it for later review.
+This helps you focus and engage in your online meeting without any distractions.
 Record your call for later reviews and note-taking.
 The recordings are stored for up to 30 days.
-Also on the go or just didn’t have time to prepare for your video meeting, simply turn on the background blur feature and worry less.
+Also, if you are on the go or just didn’t have time to prepare for your video meeting, turn on the background blur feature and worry less.

-You can easily share yoga presentations, yoga classes or in your conference call.
-Collaborate and review your work in the chat with other yoga teachers or students.
+You can easily share yoga presentations and classes on your conference call.
+In the chat, you can collaborate and review your work with other yoga teachers or students.

 Here is how to stream to YouTube Live from a Skype call

-Click here to find more about Skype live streaming
+Click here to find out more about Skype live streaming

 2. Facebook Live